vic-ma/howtodismantle.github.io/_posts/2024-10-17-I-O-Lets-go-Understanding-the-Advantech-WISE-4012-module-and-use-Peakboard-to-do-some-magic-with-it.md

 ![image](/assets/2024-10-17/100.png)

-## result and conclusion
+## Result and conclusion

-Having both options MQTT and REST is a great feature of the Wise-4012.
-However the video also shows the downside.
-Since MQTT is an event based prototcol any change in value is transferred and processed immediately.
+Being able to use both MQTT and REST is a great feature of the Wise-4012.
+However, the following video also shows the downside.
+Since MQTT is an event based protocol, any change in value is transferred and processed immediately.
 Getting input values via REST is always a pull request done every couple of seconds.
-So when it comes to very precise real time input, MQTT is a better choice.
-If the real time is not that important and a lag up a couple of seconds is acceptabel, REST might be easier because no MQTT broker is needed.
+So when you need precise, real-time input, MQTT is a better choice.
+If a couple of seconds of lag is acceptable, REST might be easier, because no MQTT broker is needed.

 ![image](/assets/2024-10-17/result.gif)